 The Foundation considers all time deposits, certificates of deposit and highly liquid instruments with an initial maturity of three months or less to be cash equivalents, except for investments purchased with endowment assets, which are classified as long-term investments.
 The Foundation maintains its cash balances with two financial institutions.
-At September 30, 2017, the full balance of the Foundation's deposits with banks were covered by either FDIC insurance or pledged securities from the financial institutions.
+At September 30, 2018, the full balance of the Foundation's deposits with banks were covered by either FDIC insurance or pledged securities from the financial institutions.

 The Foundation has received certain donations that are required to be maintained in certificates of deposit with a certain bank.
 These certificates of deposit are associated with long term donations and are therefore considered restricted.
-At September 30, 2017, these restricted certificate of deposits totaled \$511,042 and exceeded FDIC insurable limits by \$261,042
+At September 30, 2018, these restricted certificates of deposit totaled \$511,042 and exceeded FDIC insurable limits by \$261,042.
+The Foundation also has unrestricted certificate of deposits with a certain bank.
+At September 30, 2018, these unrestricted certificates of deposit totaled \$4,032,298 and exceeded FDIC insurable limits by \$3,782,298.